Why did we investigate our lakes and waterways?

 The same management and investment opportunities were repeatedly identified over this decade.
 Today, many of the recommendations made are either outstanding or ongoing.

 Water quality is still an environmental concern.
 The summers of 2020–21 and 2021-22 saw frequent reports of blue-green algal outbreaks in Lake Tuggeranong and Lake Burley Griffin, resulting in lake closures.

 These outbreaks reveal complex, significant and enduring issues in the urban lakes and waters of the ACT.
 Our new Investigation explores these issues.

-The Canberra community loves its lakes and waterways.
-These deliver many benefits beyond stormwater management including ecosystem services, biodiversity support, climate regulation and watering playing fields and gardens.
+The Canberra community loves its urban waters.
+These deliver many benefits beyond stormwater management and water quality including ecosystem services, biodiversity support, climate regulation, and water for playing fields and gardens.